-This section includes information for clinical staff involved in the FROSTTIE Trial.
+This section includes information for clinical staff who are involved in the FROSTTIE trial or who are interested in finding out more about it.

 FROSTTIE is a multi-centred randomised trial for babies with breastfeeding difficulties who are thought to have tongue-tie and who are receiving breastfeeding support and there is uncertainty about whether frenotomy would help continuation of breastfeeding.